cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/index.rst

 Datalab guides
 ==============

-This page contains a list of guides for using Datalab.
+Guides for using Datalab and understanding the issues it detects.

 .. note::